-Brian Russ Law, Inc. is a United States trademark law office focused on helping businesses build and protect their brands.
-We understand the need to differentiate your brand from your competitors.
-A small business owner and serial entrepreneur, attorney Brian recognizes the struggles of small business owners and how securing brand protection is vital when setting your business apart from the competition.
-Brian works with businesses throughout the United States work through common trademark issues like clearance searches, infringement assessment, trademark registration, USPTO office action responses, infringement litigation, use defense, and more.
-If you’re looking for top-notch trademark legal support in Glendora, California, then you’ve come to the right place.
+Brian Russ Law, Inc. is a United States trademark law office fixated on helping businesses build and protect their brands.
+We understand the need to differentiate your brand from your competition.
+A small business owner and serial entrepreneur, lawyer Brian gets the struggles of small business owners and how securing brand protection is vital when setting your business apart from the competition.
+Brian works with businesses across the United States work through common brand issues like clearance searches, infringement assessment, trademark registration, USPTO office action responses, infringement litigation, use defense, and more.
+If you’re looking for top-notch trademark legal guidance in Glendora, California, then you’ve come to the right place.

 Glendora’s Trademark Attorney